BEASTgg/6thsem/CSE CORE/COMPUTER NETWORK LAB/Assignment 4/Write_this.md

 	  sin_addr an IP address.
 	*/
 listenfd=socket(AF_INET,SOCK_STREAM,0); //This line creates a TCP socket using the socket() system call.
-										//It specifies that the socket will use the IPv4 address family (AF_INET) and
-										//stream service (SOCK_STREAM), corresponding to TCP protocol.
 	/*
 	int socket(int family,int type,int proto);
 	--> family specifies the protocol family (AF_INET for Internet, PF_INET for TCP/IP).